-Located along I-94 about 7.5 miles east of Tappen, North Dakota, is the once-thriving town of Crystal Springs, which is now a ghost town.
+Located along I-94, about 7.5 miles east of Tappen, North Dakota, is the once-thriving town of Crystal Springs, now a ghost town.

-The village got its start in 1873 when the Northern Pacific Railroad built a station at the site.
-It took its name from nearby Crystal Springs Lakes, but it would be years before a town was situated on the site.
+The village started in 1873 when the Northern Pacific Railroad built a station at the site.
+It took its name from nearby Crystal Springs Lakes, but it would be years before a town was established on the site.
 Meanwhile, about 100 Polish families made Crystal Springs their home.
 A post office was finally established in 1884.

-The school district was organized in 1894, and by 1896 there was a one-room school building with ten children enrolled.
+The school district was organized in 1894; by 1896, ten children were enrolled in a one-room school building.

-At various times throughout its early years, Crystal Springs sported a bank, two grain elevators, a depot, a grocery store, other mercantile stores, a hatchery, a couple of churches, a pool hall, and a barbershop.
+Throughout its early years, Crystal Springs had a bank, two grain elevators, a depot, a grocery store, other mercantile stores, a hatchery, a couple of churches, a pool hall, and a barbershop.

-One of the few buildings that continue to stand today, the brick school was built in 1916.
+One of the few buildings that continues to stand today, the brick school was built in 1916.
 It originally served grade school classes, but high school classes were added in 1920.
-School district authorities might have been over-ambitious as enrollment was never very high.
+School district authorities might have been overambitious, as enrollment was never very high.
 In 1935, the high school classes were discontinued, and the students were transported by bus to nearby Tappen.

-Early on, people traveled through the area to visit the Crystal Springs Fountain along old U.S. Highway 10, about one mile northeast from Crystal Springs.
-Here, motorists could not only find a place to take a break but also get a taste of the good spring water and cool their radiators.
-In its earliest days, the spring was fed from an old iron pipe.
+Early on, people traveled through the area to visit the Crystal Springs Fountain along old U.S. Highway 10, about one mile northeast of Crystal Springs.
+Here, motorists could find a place to take a break, taste the good spring water, and cool their radiators.
+The spring was fed from an old iron pipe in its earliest days.
 However, a fountain made of local fieldstone was constructed in 1935 by stonemason Art Geisler as a replacement.
-Its construction was sponsored by the state highway department under the Works Progress Administration.
-Placed on the National Register of Historic Places in 2010, the fountain continues to stand.
+The state highway department under the Works Progress Administration sponsored its construction.
+Placed on the National Register of Historic Places in 2010, the fountain still stands.
 It is located in a clearing adjacent to Crystal Springs Lake along old Highway 10 on the right side of the road.

 During its early years, Crystal Springs suffered two devastating fires, and after the second one, the town was never rebuilt.
 There was some talk of investors who wanted to market the town for the benefits of its spring waters, but that idea never came to fruition.